 Accommodation at the Lemon Tree Resort is on par with the very best there is on the island.
 The resort consists of nine fully furnished and well-equipped bungalows, each with a stylishly decorated 45-metre room and en-suite bathroom.
-All the bungalows are designed for your maximum comfort and relaxation and are centred around a communal child-friendly swimming pool.
+All the cottages are designed for your maximum comfort and relaxation and centred around a communal child-friendly swimming pool.

-Also, on the premises is the Baan Phu Thai Pool Villa, an elegant two-story Thai style villa, complete with two en-suite bedrooms, your own private pool, a home theatre living room and a fully functional kitchen.
+Also, on the premises is the Baan Phu Thai Pool Villa, an elegant two-story Thai style villa, complete with two en-suite bedrooms, your private pool, a home theatre living room and a fully functional kitchen.
 The villa is suitable for a family or friends of up to six people.
-Both the villa and the bungalows will provide you with all the creature comforts required to make your holiday, the best you could ever wish for.
+Both the villa and the bungalows will provide you with all the creature comforts required to make your holiday, the best you could ever imagine.

-Besides all the diverse day trips to the idyllic islands and beautiful beaches in the near vicinity, the Lemon Tree Naturist Resort in Phuket is happy to arrange a tonne of in-house activities for you to enjoy.
+Besides all the various day trips to the idyllic islands and beautiful beaches in the near vicinity, the Lemon Tree Naturist Resort in Phuket is happy to arrange a tonne of in-house activities for you to enjoy.

 The resort also organises special events such as cocktail parties, movie nights and dance evenings.
-In addition, whether on your own or as a group, there are plenty of other enterprising activities to enjoy.
+Also, whether on your own or as a group, there are plenty of other enterprising activities to enjoy.
 Indoor and outdoor massage, swimming naked in the pool, cooking classes as well as walking, jogging and cycling trails.
 These are just some of the many activities that are available to you at the Lemon Tree Resort.

 Once you're settled in at the Lemon Tree Naturist Resort in Phuket, don't forget to ask management or a staff member at the reception desk that you're keen to visit the nude beach in the area.
 Because about fifteen minutes from the resort is Nui Beach, a private little cove where you're welcome to wear your birthday suit.

 Apart from a spot of nude sunbathing, you can also go surfing and kayaking.
-But to get there, you'll have to travel by a four-wheel drive vehicle or a quad bike as the road leading to the beach is all gravel.
+But to get there, you'll have to travel by a four-wheel-drive vehicle or a quad bike as the road leading to the beach is all gravel.
 No worries there because Lemon Tree has got you covered on this one.
 They'll take care of your requirements should you need any.

-Nai Harn Beach, on the other hand, is a pristine beach practically right on the doorstep of the Lemon Tree Resort and only a few minutes drive from the popular Rawai Beach.
+Nai Harn Beach, on the other hand, is a pristine beach practically right on the doorstep of the Lemon Tree Resort and only a few minutes drive from the famous Rawai Beach.
 You'll find this pristine beach right along the rocky shoreline at the southernmost tip of Phuket Island.

 While the beach itself has little shade to speak of, it does offer you an almost white stretch of silky sand on which to relax and soak up the sun.
 And the crystal clear waters around these parts are a magnet for divers and snorkellers, with the best sites located to the north of Ao Sane Beach.
 Just offshore is where you'll find a small coral outcrop.